SebastianBehrens/SolowVariants/README.md

 # SolowVariants
-This repo contains the R package "SolowVariants" with which one can simulate various macroeconomic Solow growth models.
+This repo contains functions to simulate and visualize various macroeconomic growth models that root in [Robert Solow's model](https://en.wikipedia.org/wiki/Solow–Swan_model) from 1956.

-For use without installing the package has been into a web application: [Link](https://sebastianshinyapps.shinyapps.io/SolowVariants/).
+For use without installation of the package, the content has been made into a web application: [Link](https://sebastianshinyapps.shinyapps.io/SolowVariants/).

 ## How to install and load the package
 1. First, download and install the package: